open-contracting/kingfisher-summarize/docs/cli-add-view.rst

 You can pass a single collection ID, or multiple collection ID's separated by commas.

 Finally, pass a note.
 This will help people later understand if the data is still in use.

+By default, this will then go on to build the data for this view.
+It does this by effectively calling the following commands, with the default options.

+* :doc:`cli-correct-user-permissions`
+* :doc:`cli-refresh-views`
+* :doc:`cli-field-counts`

+If you don't want it do this you can pass the optional ``--dontbuild`` flag.
+You will then have to call the above commands yourself to get all the data.